Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Extraction Functions

 \textbf{Attention mean.} It computes the mean among all the $L$ layers and $H$ attention heads: $g_{mean} = \frac{1}{l \cdot h} \sum_{l=1}^L \sum_{h=1}^H \tA_{l,h}$.

 \textbf{Attention max.} It computes the max among all the $L$ layers and $H$ attention heads: $g_{max} =\max_{l=1}^L \max_{h=1}^H \tA_{l,h}$.

-\textbf{Rollout attention.} It propagates the information contained in the attention weight layer by layer from input to output, by multiplying the attention weights along a multiple paths starting and ending to the same input-output pair.
-Since it does not model the attention head dimension, we simply condense the that dimension via a simple sum.
-Moreover, it does not prescribe which attention layer should be used in the end, thus we sum the newly computed rollout values of all the layers.
+\textbf{Rollout attention.} It propagates the information contained in the attention weights layer by layer from input to output by multiplying the attention weights along multiple paths starting and ending in the same input-output pair.
+Since it does not model the attention head dimension, we condense that dimension via a simple sum.
+There is no a priori criterion for which attention layer should be used in the end.
+Thus, we sum the rollout values of all the layers. \cite{abnarQuantifyingAttentionFlow2020} for more details.

+\textbf{Follow-up attention.} It is our novel approach that centers on modeling the flow of information between subsequent layers.
+The intuition behind it is that follow-up attention tracks whether a token being attended to in one layer will cause a different token being attended to in the next layer.
+This is the model analogue of tracking humans jumping from attending one token to attending a different token next.